themesberg/flowbite/content/getting-started/svelte.md

 </Navbar>
 ```

 The navbar component has several customization options, such as dropdowns, search bars, CTA buttons, and sticky navbars.
-For more examples, check out the [Flowbite-Svelte Navbar component page](https://flowbite-svelte.com/components/navbar).
+For more examples, check out the [navbar component page](https://flowbite-svelte.com/components/navbar).

-If you prefer a mega menu, go to [Flowbite-Svelte Mega menu page](https://flowbite-svelte.com/components/mega-menu).

-### Modal
+Alternatively, you can also choose of the [mega menu](https://flowbite-svelte.com/components/mega-menu) components from Flowbite Svelte.

 The modal component is perfect for showing interactive dialogs and notifications.
 Here's an example of how to use it: